ezze/fluffychat/README.md

 # FluffyChat

 Simple Matrix Messenger for Ubuntu Touch.
-FluffyChat is work in progress Messenger for Ubuntu Touch.
+FluffyChat is a work in progress Messenger for Ubuntu Touch.

 Download from the Open Store: https://open-store.io/app/fluffychat.christianpauly